What is a Pre-Sales Process?

 - Ask for referrals

-This is important because customer retention is a key aspect of growing any business.
+This is important because customer retention is probably the key aspect of growing any business.
 According to the Gartner Group, 80 percent of a company’s future revenue will come from 20 percent of its existing customers.

 Conclusion

-When the pre-sales and sales teams can work together, they can clearly articulate to the customer how they are able to help them.
+When the pre-sales and sales teams can work together, they can clearly articulate to the buyer how they are able to help them.
+In discussions we have had with financial services and professional services firms, this alignment is what separates top-performing sales organizations from the rest.
+A legal services firm we spoke with doubled their case capacity per attorney simply by structuring their pre-sales qualification, ensuring salespeople only pursued opportunities worth the time to close.
 The customer will understand why they need the product or service and the sale is made.